 There are some books, which haven’t been adapted yet, that I feel have the potential to be either great films or TV Series.
 Sweet Tooth by Ian McEwan is one of them.
-It tells the story of Serena Frome who is recruited by the MI5 after graduating from the University of Cambridge in the early 1970’s.
+It tells the story of Serena Frome who is recruited by the MI5 after graduating from the University of Cambridge in the early 1970s.
 Her assignment is to select young writers with anti-communist views whom will be offered financial assistance.
 This spy story becomes more complex when love is added to the mix.
 Someone should hire Joe Wright to direct it, as he did a fantastic job with Atonement.

-A book I also think could be turned into either a fantastic film or TV series is The Year of the Death of Ricardo Reis (O Ano da Morte de Ricardo Reis in the original Portuguese) by José Saramago.
+A book I also think could be turned into either a fantastic film or TV series is The Year of the Death of Ricardo Reis (O Ano da Morte de Ricardo Reis in the original in Portuguese) by José Saramago.
 This is one of my favourite books by a Portuguese author.
-The main character of this novel is Ricardo Reis, one of the many heteronyms created by Fernando Pessoa.
+The main character in this novel is Ricardo Reis, one of the many heteronyms created by Fernando Pessoa.
 Saramago transforms Ricardo Reis into a real person who returns to Lisbon after the death of his friend Fernando Pessoa.
-He discovers a Portugal living under the shadow of dictatorship.
+He discovers a Portugal under the shadow of a dictatorship.

-The Dumb House by John Burnside could be turned into a dark and twisted film with an artistic strike.
+The Dumb House by John Burnside could be turned into a dark and twisted film with an artistic stroke.
 The story is narrated in the first person by Luke.
 He has developed an obsession not only with the tale of the Dumb House, which his mother used to tell him, but also with the question of life and death and the existence of a soul.
 That leads him to perform a series of disturbing experiments.
 So, this definitely wouldn’t be a light-hearted film.